wharris/dougrain/README.rst

 The draft version can be explicitly selected when the document is constructed, but the default behavior is for documents to automatically detect which draft to use.

+This version is tested on Python 2.7, including PyPy, Python 3.2, and Python 3.3.

 Installation
 ------------